 Dr. E. Chester Ridgway was appointed Head of the Division of Endocrinology on July 1, 1985 and later became the Frederic Hamilton Professor of Medicine.
 Dr. Ridgway attended Medical School at the University of Colorado School of Medicine, receiving his MD in 1968.
 He then did his Internal Medicine internship and residency at the Massachusetts General Hospital.
 He subsequently did his Endocrinology Fellowship at the Massachusetts General Hospital and Harvard Medical School, where he trained under Dr Farah Maloof.
 He later became Director of the Thyroid Unit at Massachusetts General and a national and international leader in the field of thyroid gland disorders, including hypothyroidism, hyperthyroidism, thyroid nodules and thyroid cancer.
 His studies of the regulation of thyroid stimulating hormone (TSH) secretion to control the thyroid gland resulted in very significant advances in the understanding of thyroid physiology and thyroid disease.
 His dynamic research resulted in numerous research grants from the National Institutes of Health and the publication of over 200 manuscripts in peer-reviewed medical and scientific literature, over 50 books and book chapters, and numerous invited national and international lectureships.

 Drs.
 Berhanu, Dills, Picket and Zapalowski eventually left the Division for pharmaceutical or medical device companies.
 Drs.
-Merenich, Donahoo, Weber and Klopper later left to work at Kaiser Permanente in Denver.
-Dr Woodmansee briefly did research in the pharmaceutical industry and was then hired as a full time faculty member at Harvard Medical School and the Peter Bent Brigham Hospital.
+Merenich, Donahoo, Weber and Klopper left CU to work at Kaiser Permanente in Denver and Dr. Janssen left to work at National Jewish Hospital in Denver.
+Dr. Donahoo later left Kaiser to become faculty member at the University of Florida.
+Dr Woodmansee briefly did research in the pharmaceutical industry and then successively became a faculty member successively at Harvard Medical School (Peter Bent Brigham Hospital), Mayo Clinic (Jacksonville), and later the University of Florida (2019).
 PhD faculty added to the Division during Dr. Ridgway’s tenure included Drs.
 William Wood and David Gordon, who made significant discoveries in the molecular biology of TSH subunit gene expression and regulation in the pituitary gland.
-This included the identification of promoter and enhancer regulatory regions and the transcription factors that interacted at these important sites.
 The Ridgway research group also elucidated the precise cell cycle pathways associated with thyroid hormone control of thyrotrope cell growth.

-The Endocrinology Practice at University of Colorado Hospital was regularly recognized by US News and World Report as one of the nation’s top hospitals for diabetes and hormone disorders throughout this time.
-Dr. Robert Eckel served as the President of the National Association for the Study of Obesity (NASO), 1995-1996 and was President of the American Heart Association, 2005-2006.
+Dr. Robert Eckel served as the President of the National Association for the Study of Obesity (NASO), 1995-1996, and was President, American Heart Association, 2005-2006.
 Dr. Eckel then became the Charles A. Boettcher Endowed Chair in Atherosclerosis.
 Dr. Kathryn Horwitz served as President of The Endocrine Society, 1998-1999.
 Dr. Horwitz was honored by being selected as a Distinguished Professor of Medicine in 2004.
 Dr. Jane Reusch was President of the American Federation for Clinical Research, 2002-2003.

 Dr. Bryan R. Haugen was appointed Head of the Division of Endocrinology on August 1, 2007 and became the Mary Rossick Kern and Jerome H. Kern Chair in Endocrine Neoplasms Research.
 Dr. Haugen attended Mayo Medical School, receiving his MD in 1987.
 His Internal Medicine internship and residency were at the University of Colorado, 1987-1990.
 His Endocrinology Fellowship at the University of Colorado (1990-1993) was under the mentorship of Dr. E. Chester Ridgway.
 His research and clinical expertise focuses on the causes and treatment of thyroid cancer.
 He is acknowledged nationally and internationally for his scientific contributions in this field.
 His insightful research has resulted in multiple research grants from the National Institutes of Health and the publication of numerous manuscripts in peer-reviewed medical and scientific literature, books and book chapters, and many invited national and international lectureships.
 He was the lead author on the American Thyroid Association Clinical Practice Guidelines on the Management of Thyroid Cancer in 2016.
 Dr. Haugen was honored by being elected and serving with distinction as the President of the American Thyroid Association (ATA) in 2012-2013.
 He also received numerous prestigious awards, including the ATA Paul Starr Award and Lectureship (2012), the Endocrine Society Edwin B Astwood Award Lecture (2012) and the ATA Sidney H. Ingbar Distinguished Lectureship Award (2019).

 During this time the Endocrinology Practice at University of Colorado Hospital continued to be recognized by US News and World Report as one of the top US hospitals for the management of diabetes and hormonal disorders; the Practice ranked #6 in the US in 2017 and 2018 and #10 in 2019.
-In addition to honors received by Dr. Ridgway (see above), Endocrinology Division members garnered numerous national awards from professional organizations: Endocrine Society Fred Conrad Koch Award (Dr. Kathryn Horwitz, 2010), Endocrine Society Sidney H Ingbar Distinguished Service Award (Dr. Margaret Wierman, 2009), Endocrine Society Distinguished Educator Award (Dr. Arthur Gutierrez-Hartman, 2009), Endocrine Society Distinguished Physician Award (Dr. Michael McDermott, 2013), ATA Woman of the Year (Dr. Virginia Sarapura, 2013), Endocrine Society Mentorship Award (Dr. Margaret Wierman, 2015), Endocrine Society Outstanding Clinical Investigator Award (Dr. Robert Eckel, 2016), President of The American Diabetes Association (Dr. Jane Reusch, 2018-2019) and President of The American Diabetes Association (Dr. Robert Eckel, 2019-2020).
+In addition to honors received by Dr. Ridgway (see above), Endocrinology Division members garnered numerous national awards from professional organizations: Endocrine Society Fred Conrad Koch Award (Dr. Kathryn Horwitz, 2010), Endocrine Society Sidney H Ingbar Distinguished Service Award (Dr. Margaret Wierman, 2009), Endocrine Society Distinguished Educator Award (Dr. Arthur Gutierrez-Hartman, 2009), Endocrine Society Distinguished Physician Award (Dr. Michael McDermott, 2013), ATA Woman of the Year (Dr. Virginia Sarapura, 2013), Endocrine Society Mentorship Award (Dr. Margaret Wierman, 2015), Endocrine Society Outstanding Clinical Investigator Award (Dr. Robert Eckel, 2016), President of The American Diabetes Association (Dr. Jane Reusch, 2018-2019), President of The American Diabetes Association (Dr. Robert Eckel, 2019-2020), and President of the International Society of Endocrinology (Dr. Margaret Wierman 2020-).

-Faculty members were also regularly recognized as the Top Endocrinologists in Denver by 5280 Magazine (Dr. Dan Bessesen, Dr. Michael McDermott, Dr. Micol Rothman, Dr. Ro Pereira).
-Awards from the University of Colorado Hospital included Physician of the Year (Dr. Michael McDermott, 2004 and 2012), Department of Medicine Rising Star (Dr. Micol Rothman, 2013), Allied Health Professional Provider of the Year (Stacey Seggelke CNS, 2012), Presidential Citation for Meritorious Service Award (Dr. Margaret Wierman, 2014), Partners in Care (Dr. Bryan Haugen and Bev McLaughlin, 2014), Allied Health Professional Provider of the Year (Erin Meyerhoff ANP, 2015) Partners in Care (Certified Diabetes Education Team – Jenny Madrid RD, Jean Unger RN, Shannon Christen RD, Amy Vance RD, Kim Harmon RD; 2015), Department of Medicine Innovator Award (Dr. Margaret Wierman, 2017) and University of Colorado Hospital Distinguished Service Award (Dr. Michael McDermott, 2017).
-Jenny Madrid RD CDE received the University of Colorado Hospital Extraordinary Service Award in 2019.
-Dr. Margaret Wierman was awarded the University of Colorado Joseph Addison Sewall Award in 2019.
-Also in 2019, the UCHealth Integrated Transgender Program (started in 2017), under the leadership Dr. Micol Rothman and Dr. Sean Iwamoto, was awarded a 2018 University of Colorado Diversity & Inclusive Excellence Grant, the 2019 University of Colorado Hospital Medical Staff Award for Excellence in Clinical Innovation, and the 2019 Ally Award from One Colorado.
-Angela Grant won the 2020 University of Colorado Hospital Partners in Care Award.
+Dr. Margaret Wierman was awarded the very prestigious University of Colorado Joseph Addison Sewall Award in 2019.
+Faculty members also regularly recognized as the Top Endocrinologists in Denver by 5280 Magazine were Dr. Dan Bessesen, Dr. Michael McDermott, Dr. Micol Rothman, Dr. Ro Pereira and Dr. Margaret Wierman.
+University of Colorado Hospital awards included Physician of the Year (Dr. Michael McDermott 2004, 2012), Department of Medicine Rising Star (Dr. Micol Rothman 2013), Allied Health Professional Provider of the Year (Stacey Seggelke CNS 2012), Presidential Citation for Meritorious Service Award (Dr. Margaret Wierman 2014), Partners in Care (Dr. Bryan Haugen and Bev McLaughlin 2014), Allied Health Professional Provider of the Year (Erin Meyerhoff ANP 2015), Partners in Care (Certified Diabetes Education Team – Jenny Madrid RD, Jean Unger RN, Shannon Christen RD, Amy Vance RD, Kim Harmon RD 2015), Department of Medicine Innovator Award (Dr. Margaret Wierman 2017), University of Colorado Hospital Distinguished Service Award (Dr. Michael McDermott 2017), University of Colorado Hospital Extraordinary Service Award (Jenny Madrid RD CDE) 2019, and University of Colorado Hospital Partners in Care Award (Angela Grant) 2020.
+In 2019, the UCHealth Integrated Transgender Program (started in 2017), leadership under Dr. Micol Rothman and Dr. Sean Iwamoto, was also awarded a University of Colorado Diversity & Inclusive Excellence Grant, the 2019 University of Colorado Hospital Medical Staff Award for Excellence in Clinical Innovation, and the 2019 Ally Award from One Colorado.
+The Diabetes Home and Remote Care (DHRC) Center was awarded UCH Innovation Award.

 12801 East 17th Avenue